Independent news from the Indigenous Media Freedom Alliance

 The National Documenter Network operates in large urban communities in 19 locations in 15 states.
 North Dakota’s rural communities and smaller populations move at a little bit of a slower pace.
 We don’t have hundreds of Documenters like those in larger cities.
 But as the first rural cohort, we can do things in a way that fits our community.
 Most importantly, these assignments will fit our communities’ time and schedule.

-We are excited to announce three opportunities for local folks to explore what Documenters is all about over the next three months.
+We are excited to announce two opportunities for local folks to explore what Documenters is all about over the next three months.
 More on that will be provided at the end of this newsletter.

 The Bismarck Documenters is powered by Buffalo’s Fire; an independent 501-c-3 non-profit, online publication.
 We are also the first Indigenous cohort of the Documenters movement.